The Hilbert scheme of a plane curve singularity and the HOMFLY polynomial of its link: Introduction

 where $\nabla$ is the Alexander polynomial in a suitable normalization, and $\oO_{C,p}/\oO_{C,p}^*$ parameterizes functions up to multiplication by invertible functions, or in other words, ideals with one generator.
 After some technical rearrangements, this formula follows from a theorem of Campillo, Delgado, and Gusein-Zade.
 Details appear in Section \ref{sec:CDG}. \item The skein relation exhibits the invariance the HOMFLY polynomial under the transformation $q \to -q^{-1}$; in fact, $\JJ \in \ZZ[(q-q^{-1})^{\pm 1}, a^{\pm 1}]$.
 It is not evident from their expressions that our integrals enjoy the same property; nonetheless this was verified by Pandharipande and Thomas for the integral in Conjecture 1, and we explain in Section \ref{sec:symmetry} how to extend their methods to the integral in Conjecture 2. \item Singularities of the form $y^k = x^n$ carry a torus action which lifts to the Hilbert scheme.
 In the case $\gcd(k,n) = 1$, the fixed points are isolated, and we count them in Section \ref{sec:torus} to calculate the integral in Conjecture 2.
 Jones has calculated the HOMFLY polynomial of the corresponding $(k,n)$-torus knot, and the formulae match. \item Section \ref{sec:Hilbert} describes, in the case of unibranch singularities, a stratification of the Hilbert scheme of points via the semigroup of the singularity.
 This is closely related to Piontkowski's work on computing the cohomology of compactified Jacobians \cite{Pi}.
 In Section \ref{sec:4613} we compute explicitly the strata of the Hilbert scheme of the singularity with complete local ring $\CC[[t^4, t^6 + t^7]]$, and verify that the generating function of its Euler characteristics matches the HOMFLY polynomial of the (2,13) cable of the right-handed trefoil knot. \end{itemize}

-{\bf Remark.} In Equations (\ref{eq:eulofhilb:curve}) and (\ref{eq:eulofhilb:surface}), it is natural to promote the Euler characteristic to the virtual Poincar\'e polynomial.
-The same is true on the left hand side of Conjecture \ref{conj:homfly}; the integral now computes what may be regarded as the homology of a bigraded space.
+{\bf Remark.} It is natural to promote the left hand side of Conjecture \ref{conj:homfly} to an integral against the weight polynomial; the sum now computes what may be regarded as the homology of a bigraded space.
 On the other hand, the HOMFLY polynomial is known to arise as the Euler characteristic of the cohomology of a bigraded complex \cite{KR}.
 We will state a homological version of Conjecture \ref{conj:homfly} in a subsequent article \cite{ORS}.

 {\bf Acknowledgements.} We are grateful to Rahul Pandharipande for suggesting this area of study -- during a class for which the notes may be found on his website \cite{P} -- and for advice throughout the project.
-We have also enjoyed discussions with Margaret Doig, Eduardo Esteves, Paul Hacking, Jesse Kass, Jacob Rasmussen, Giulia Sacc\`a, Sucharit Sarkar, Richard Thomas, and Kevin Wilson.
+We have also enjoyed discussions with Margaret Doig, Eduardo Esteves, Paul Hacking, Jesse Kass, Jacob Rasmussen, Giulia Sacc\`a, Sucharit Sarkar, Richard Thomas, and Kevin Wilson, and thank the referees for many helpful comments.
 A.O. was partially supported by NSF grant DMS-0111298.